Certora/Documentation/docs/gambit/mutation-verifier.md

 However, Gambit currently has trouble with {ref}`--send_only` in the run scripts.
-If you have these flags, please remove them for now.
+If you have this flag, please remove it for now.
 Apologies for the temporary inconvenience!
 ```